JulianWohlleber/PJ3_HumanEffects/Readme.md

 ##FINISH
 The plan was to extend the flipdot area, so that a text could've been written next to the tortoise.
 Unfortunatly the Flipdot was to weak to flip an extension, why i was limited to the flipdot area.
 The Video was recorded in Sicily with the help of my Girlfrind Annette Münzenmaier.
-Then it was Cut with the help of Final Cut Pro, and uploaded to vimeo.
+Then it was cut with the help of Final Cut Pro, and uploaded to vimeo.